stinb/UnderstandForVSCode/README.md

 	* Errors from compiling and analyzing
 	* Warnings from your selected [CodeCheck](https://support.scitools.com/support/solutions/articles/70000583282-codecheck-overview) groups (CodeCheck configurations)

-* Analyze files when you want to
+* Here are 2 ways to analyze files
 	* Automatically analyze files on save... or
 	* Manually analyze files with a [command](https://code.visualstudio.com/api/extension-guides/command)